Winner-Dimiri/Sales-Performance-Analysis/README.md

     SET OrderMonth = Month(OrderDate)

 ### Exploratory Data Analysis
-- **Univariate Analysis:** I kicked off the EDA by calculating the total quantity of products sold and the total revenue generated.
+- **Univariate Analysis:** initiated the exploratory data analysis (EDA) by calculating the total quantity of products sold and the total revenue generated..
 [You can find the SQL query for the Univariate Analysis here](https://github.com/Winner360/My_first_project/commit/cab5f0b5795d1c3fa58a4aa3eb3130fba9556cea#diff-1141c2a523c288033ac1fa3586afe07776e9195c449c74722b2544a9eb9c6237R1-R9)

 - **Time-Based Analysis:** Understanding how revenue is generated and how it trends over time is essential for strategic decision-making.
 This section provides a comprehensive analysis of revenue across monthly, quarterly, and yearly intervals.
 	1. [Click here to view the query for Monthly Analysis by year](https://github.com/Winner360/My_first_project/commit/cab5f0b5795d1c3fa58a4aa3eb3130fba9556cea#diff-1141c2a523c288033ac1fa3586afe07776e9195c449c74722b2544a9eb9c6237R26-R45)
 	2. [Click here to view the query for Quarterly Analysis year](https://github.com/Winner360/My_first_project/commit/cab5f0b5795d1c3fa58a4aa3eb3130fba9556cea#diff-1141c2a523c288033ac1fa3586afe07776e9195c449c74722b2544a9eb9c6237R26-R45)
 	3. [Click here to view the query for Yearly Analysis](https://github.com/Winner360/My_first_project/commit/cab5f0b5795d1c3fa58a4aa3eb3130fba9556cea#diff-1141c2a523c288033ac1fa3586afe07776e9195c449c74722b2544a9eb9c6237R14-R24)

 - **Product Analysis:** his section delves into the quantity of products sold and the corresponding revenue generated, offering insights into their variations and trends over the year.
 	1. [See the query for the quantity sold and the revenue generated for the products here](https://github.com/Winner360/My_first_project/commit/cab5f0b5795d1c3fa58a4aa3eb3130fba9556cea#diff-1141c2a523c288033ac1fa3586afe07776e9195c449c74722b2544a9eb9c6237R70-R86)
 	2. [See the query for the quantity sold and the revenue generated for the products across the years here](https://github.com/Winner360/My_first_project/commit/cab5f0b5795d1c3fa58a4aa3eb3130fba9556cea#diff-1141c2a523c288033ac1fa3586afe07776e9195c449c74722b2544a9eb9c6237R70-R86)

+	From our analysis, it showed that hat had the highest number of sales with a figure of 80000 units, followed by shoes, shirts and gloves, with figures of 72500, 62500, and 62500 respectively.
+However, shoes generated the highest revenue, with a total revenue of 3087500, followed by shirt, hat gloves, in order, with revenue of 2450000, 1587500, and 1500000 respectivelly.

 - **Regional Analysis:** To evaluate regional contributions to sales and revenue generation, this section presents a detailed analysis of performance across different regions.
 	1. [For the query of quantity sold and revenue generated across the regions, click here](https://github.com/Winner360/My_first_project/commit/cab5f0b5795d1c3fa58a4aa3eb3130fba9556cea#diff-1141c2a523c288033ac1fa3586afe07776e9195c449c74722b2544a9eb9c6237R108-R121)